Bayesian Cosmic Void Finding with Graph Flows: Methods

 \section{Methods}

 Mapping the construction of a void catalog to a generative machine learning problem seems to require a somewhat non-standard setup.
 We solve the problem by using \emph{test particles} whose coordinates and attributes correspond to the desired void positions and properties.
 Indeed, test particles are a known solution for image segmentation problems~\citep[e.g.,][]{Grady2006} and have been used for reconstructions of the cosmic web~\citep{Burchett2020}.
 The presentation will be restricted to a cubic box at a fixed redshift with galaxies in real space.
 Future work will introduce the (tractable) complications necessary to deal with observational lightcones.
+Since the details of the technique are quite technical, we begin with a broad outline in Sec.~\ref{sec:primer} before going into the specifics in Sec.~\ref{sec:train}.
+Training data are then described in Secs.~\ref{sec:data} and we conclude the methods by desribing the neural network in Sec.~\ref{sec:arch}.